kirilllzaitsev/terrain_reconstruction/README.md

 ### Python packages

-- `pip install -e .` installs the `terrain_representation` and `terrain_synthesis` packages with their dependencies
+- `pip install -e .` installs the `terrain_representation` package with their dependencies
 - `point_based_models` contains three packages needed for working with point-based models, originally taken from their respective Git repositories.
 Make sure to follow READMEs in the respective directories to install their dependencies as well
 - Minkowski Engine should be installed separately via `pip install git+https://github.com/NVIDIA/MinkowskiEngine.git` or by cloning the repository and running `python setup.py install --blas=openblas` from its root directory
 - extra requirements for running the code in ROS are included in the `requirements_extra_ros.txt` file

 ### Data and model artifacts

-There are two archives (not publicly available) containing data and model weights:
+There are two archives (not publicly available, please contact RSL members) containing data and model weights:

 - `construction_site.zip` with synthetic and real datasets for training and evaluation
 - `artifacts.zip` with the best-performing models